Photography & Pet Policy

 We are very happy for our visitors to take non-flash photographs while they are enjoying the interiors of interpreted buildings as well as the historic district streetscape.
 To protect the quality experience for our ticketed guests, and private residents, Old Salem Museum and Gardens staff, may need to restrict the time, manner, and location of photography on Museum property at any time without advance notice.

-Click here for the Photo Policy – Photography Policy-2018.
-The application and payment can be brought to the Old Salem Visitor Center during normal operating hours.
-For additional information, please contact [email protected] for more information.
-All photographers must read and comply with the following detailed rules.
-Violation of the rules may result in fines from the City of Winston-Salem and/or misdemeanor arrest:
+Please download our Photography Policy (updated 2021) and apply for a year-long photography permit here.
+For additional information, please contact Samantha Smith, Director of Community Engagement and Digital Learning at [email protected] All photographers must read and comply with the following detailed rules.
+Violation of the rules may result in fines from the City of Winston-Salem and/or misdemeanor arrest.

 Professional/Commercial photography (family portraits, engagement sessions, proms, weddings, holiday, etc.) is not allowed without explicit approval and a permit from Old Salem Museums & Gardens.